abondar24/SocialTournamentService/README.md

 - To build a project and use it on your own machine run make install and run ./main
 - To build a docker image run docker build -t <name> .
 If you want to run with compose,change image name in yml
+- To run tests you should have a MySqlServer up and running on localhost

 - To run in docker without docker compose: